This is the easiest way to set up reliable emailing from your website

 Generating Your Gmail App Password

-Here are the steps to generate a Google Mail app password:
+Here are the steps to generate a Google Mail app password (note, the account needs to have 2-Step Verification enabled for this to work):

 - Go to https://myaccount.google.com/